Framework to guide the process for a post-market re-evaluation of medically important antimicrobials for veterinary use

 - stop sale action

-- inform the market authorization holder(s) of our findings
+- inform the market authorization holder(s) of the findings

 - work with market authorization holder(s) to implement any needed risk management measures

-Depending on the type of change(s) needed, we may share this information in different ways, such as by:
+Depending on the type of change(s), we may share this information in different ways, such as:

-- communicating with stakeholders, and other domestic and international partners
+- targeted communications with stakeholders, and other domestic and international partners, where relevant

 - posting updated drug labels in the Drug Product Database and the Notice of Compliance Database